Azure/azure-sdk-for-node/Documentation/Authentication.md

-# Creating a ServicePrincipal for scripting scenarios
+# Creating a ServicePrincipal for scripting scenarios in 3 different ways
 One does not want to login interactively all the time.
 Azure provides service principal authentication as a secure way for silent login.

-## Via Portal
+## 1. via Portal
 [This article](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/) provides detailed steps on creating a service principal via portal.

-## Via XplatCLI in 3 simple steps
+## 2. via XplatCLI in 3 simple steps
 Pre-requisite:
 - Install the latest version of cli from the [latest github release](https://github.com/Azure/azure-xplat-cli/releases) or from [npm](https://npmjs.com/package/azure-cli).